ViriCruz/React-Calculator/README.md

 ## Prerequisites
 * Node.js installed
-You will need Node.js up to v8
+You will need Node.js up to v8.

 * System dependencies
 Windows/ Mac

 ## Install
-Clone project and run
+Clone project and run:

 `npm install`

-After the installation of all dependencies run the following script
+After the installation of all dependencies run the following script:

 `npm start` or `yarn start`

-## Running the tests
-This project doesn't count with automated tests.

 ## Usage instructions
+Only click the button you want on the button panel, and it will display the result in the top of the button panel.

+## Potential future features

+- Add unit tests to Button, ButtonPanel, Display, and App components.
+- Add a list of operations made before as a history.

-## How to contribute and partipate
+## How to contribute and participate
-Fork this repo and submit a PR for review and potential merge to main branch.
-Feel free to leave feedback :smile:
+Fork this repo and submit a PR for review and potential merge to the main branch.
+Feel free to leave feedback. :smile:

 ## Authors